Garrett-R/gender_bender/README.md

 The script has been run on these books already, found in the examples directory:

-> Olivia Twist
+- Olivia Twist
-> Of Mice and Women
+- Of Mice and Women
-> Charlie's Web
+- Charlie's Web
-> John Eyre
+- John Eyre
-> Danielle Copperfield
+- Danielle Copperfield
-> Dawn Quixote
+- Dawn Quixote
-> Bob's Adventures in Wonderland
+- Bob's Adventures in Wonderland
-> Francinestein / Fannystein / Francescastein
+- Francescastein

 ### Usage